enzosakamoto/diq-cp/README.md

 # Website for DIP-CP Partners

 Website with partners from the Innovation and Quality Division of the Mauá Institute of Technology Research Center.
+[Deployment here.](https://diq-cp.vercel.app)

 ## Technologies